 How easy is that?

-- 4 large carrots- peeled or scrubbed ( or sub sweet potato, yam, parsnips)
+- 4 large carrots- peeled or scrubbed ( or sub sweet potato, yam, parsnips or other veggies)

 - 8 ounces tofu – extra firm ( or add salmon or chicken breast…see notes)